chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 >  `topsym E`

 Alternatively one can write `startsymbol E`.
-One non-terminal symbol should be designated the top/start symbol: The parser generator will always create an extra production rule of the form `START --> topsym EOF`
+One non-terminal symbol should be designated the top/start symbol.

 ####  **Grammar Production Rules**